Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: System Model and Existing Methods

-Note that, (\ref{eqn:y_a}) is a standard observation equation for sparse signal reconstruction.
-Thus, some existing \ac{cs}-based algorithms, such as \ac{omp}, iterative hard thresholding (IHT), and \ac{vamp}, can be utilized for (\ref{eqn:y_a}) to reconstruct $\bf h$ from $\bf y$.
+On can find that, (\ref{eqn:y_a}) is a standard observation equation for sparse signal reconstruction, which can be addressed by the some existing \ac{cs}-based algorithms.
 For example, in \cite{ma2023compressed}, an \ac{fas}-\ac{omp} reconstructor is proposed to estimate the channel parameters in \acp{fas}.
 After iteratively selecting $L$ columns of sensing matrix ${\bm \Psi}$ for sparse representation, the parameters of $\bf h$ including path gains and incident angles can be estimated.
-In our considered scenario, by substituting the estimated channel parameters into (\ref{eqn:h}), the \ac{fas}-\ac{omp} reconstructor in \cite{ma2023compressed} can be modified to acquire channel $\bf h$ explicitly.
-For clarity, here we summarize this estimator in {\bf Algorithm \ref{alg:OMP}}.
+By substituting the estimated channel parameters into (\ref{eqn:h}), the \ac{fas}-\ac{omp} reconstructor in \cite{ma2023compressed} can be modified to acquire channel $\bf h$ explicitly, as summarized in {\bf Algorithm \ref{alg:OMP}}.